CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### HTML
 > ![HTML](./asset/img/html.gif)
 > Right-click and clcik _Add Html_, and put the name of what you want to add in your component.
->> Just use html tag just like in your coding editor.
+>> * Use html tag just like in your coding editor.
->> Please remember it, if you don't intput the name, it will be not added.
+>> * Please remember it, if you don't intput the name, it will be not added.
 Just like at the Components tab.

 ### Reactstrap
 > ![ReactStrap](./asset/img/reactStrap.gif)
 > **ReactStrap** is really helpfull when you use React and set UI design simply by using bootstrap library.
 > You can use Bootstrap 4 components in this function.
-> You don't have to import each components whenever you use it anymore!
+> You don't have to import each components whenever you use it!
 > Just input the name of one of ReactStrap's components, and set property if you want.

 - [Reactstrap](https://reactstrap.github.io/) : React Bootstrap 4 components